I have always been fascinated by form and colour, and these are strong themes in my work.

 I paint with watercolours – often using basic pigments and egg tempera, as well as with oils and acrylic; I also gild some of my paintings and sculptures.

-Printmaking is another activity, where I like to combine carving and engraving with my interests in colour.
+Printmaking is an activity where I like to combine carving and engraving with my interests in colour.
 Overall I like to understand the materials that I work with, and to explore how traditional techniques can be used in a modern context.

 My paintings explore the vibrant use of colour and form, from spontaneous watercolour sketches to detailed works with pigments in egg tempera.